posmikdc/posmikdc.github.io/_posts/2024-04-15-biostats-phd-admit.md

 ### Visit Day and Decisions

+## My Decision

 Brown ended up flying me out and organizing a visit day.
 I felt like it was a particularly strong match because of the cordial and down-to-earth department culture.
 I was at the time still debating between McGill and Brown--since I could have (with an almost certain guarantee) transferred into the Ph.D. program after Year #1.

 My decision ended up coming down to:

-- Research fit
+- Research fit: I can work at the intersection of causal inference and networks.
-- Stipend and benefits (Brown pays one of the highest stipends I have ever heard of)
+- Stipend and benefits: Brown pays one of the highest stipends I have heard of.
-- Departmental/ Culture fit
+- Departmental/ Culture fit: The department seems amazing and my gut is telling me I will be very happy there.

+## Funding

+Funding is an important thing to consider, as well.
+Brown was amongst the top-paying (if not _the_ top-paying) schools out of my list.
+In my admissions offer, alongside health insurance and full tuition, I am guaranteed a stipend of $49,012 and a one-time first-year supplement stipend of $1,750.
+When evaluating funding decisions, it does sometimes help looking at whether the school's graduate students are unionized (Brown's are).

 ## Final Thoughts